 Property owners and residents are encouraged to send pictures, articles and letters to be posted at aspenspringsmetro.org.
 Submissions may be sent to firstname.lastname@example.org or come to the monthly meeting.
 We’ll see you there!

 The Aspen Springs Metro District meets on the second Tuesday of every month at the Metro Building on Metro Dr. at 6 pm.

 The public is always welcome and district residents are encouraged to attend.
 Please call with any questions or concerns to (970)731-5656.
-The following people are your District Board Members and Road Crew:
+The following people are your District Board Members:

 Budget Officer Kelly Evans Budget@aspenspringsmetro.org

 Please log in to our guest book on the home page and let us know if you have questions or concerns.
 We're on Facebook, too!